What Causes Dense Breasts?

 Though this is stating the obvious, every woman’s breasts are different.
 Size and shape, however, aren’t the only factors.
 Some of us have dense breasts, or breasts with more dense tissue as opposed to fatty tissue.

 It’s important to understand breast density is a mammographic definition.
-In other words, a breast radiologist will determine whether or not your breasts are dense based on a specific ratio.
+In other words, a breast radiologist will determine whether or not you have dense breasts based on a specific ratio.
 That’s right- don’t go by self-checks alone to “guess” the density of your own breasts!

 Schedule A Breast Screening Today